Erick156/azure-network-protocols/README.md

 ![image](https://github.com/user-attachments/assets/37eaead4-370a-43dc-8ff5-6000eb2a21b2)
 <p>
-It will ask you if you are sure you want to connecting, type yes and press enter.
-When entering the password it's not going to actually show the password on the screen so just know when you're typing the password it is going into the terminal.
-Note: If you think you messed up just hit enter once and fail it then enter the password again or just hit backspace a bunch of times.
+It will ask if you want to connect; type "yes" and press Enter.
+When entering the password, it won't show on the screen.
+If you think you made a mistake, hit Enter to fail and re-enter the password, or press backspace to correct it.
 </p>
 <br />